Skip to content

 Full Client-Side SPAs (2010+) (SAP)

-With the advent of smartphones and richer web experiences, UI5 Freestyle was introduced.
+With the rise of smartphones and richer web experiences, SAP introduced UI5 Freestyle.

 • Based on JavaScript, XML Views, and UI5 Controls

-• Full control over frontend behavior and look & feel
+• Full control over frontend behavior and look and feel

 • Enables highly customized, interactive applications